Timothy C. Hain, M.D.• Last edited on April 3, 2023

 |cVEMP||Saccule||Moderate, amplitudes vary widely||Unclear correlation between response and real world function|

 |oVEMP||Utricle||Moderate||Unclear correlation between response and real world function|

-At this writing, only the caloric and rotatory chair tests are well established for diagnosis of bilateral vestibular loss.
+At this writing, the caloric, the VHIT, and rotatory chair tests are well established for diagnosis of bilateral vestibular loss.
 For example, Sargent et al (1997) used these tests to establish bilateral vestibular loss.
 So we have a low-frequency test (calorics), and a mixed frequency test (rotatory chair).

 The cVEMP and oVEMP tests are age dependent -- they do not work at the ages where most bilateral loss occurs.
 In other words, workers that attempt to establish bilateral vestibular loss get no added information from these studies in persons over the age of 60.

 A particularly useful method of diagnosing bilateral loss is with the rotatory chair.
 I wrote an article about using the "Gain-TC" product to diagnose bilateral loss (Hain et al, 2018).
 Papers that rely on unreliable measures as listed above are proliferating, but recall that these methods are not reliable.

 Some authors suggest that "Cluster analysis" can be used to find patterns in dizzy patients with two sets of tests - -VHIT and VEMP.
 (Tarnutzer et al, 2018).
 In our view, this pathway may lead to some confusion as the reliable tests for bilateral loss (i.e. rotatory chair, caloric) were not included in their analysis.